jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "We don't know," the blacksmith says.

 "Then we test more.
-What if we capture air from different places?
+What if we move the candles into different places?
 From the forge when I'm working hot iron?
 From the garden?
 From a closed room?"

 "My cousin in London says they're trying to separate air into parts.
 See what it's made of."